 - Apertium: Apertium is a toolbox to build open-source shallow-transfer machine translation systems, especially suitable for related language pairs: it includes the engine, maintenance tools, and open linguistic data for several language pairs.
-For more information, access the project’s web page, or download it from SourceForge.
+For more information, access the project’s web page, or download it from GitHub.

 - Bitextor: Bitextor is an application created to generate translation memories using multilingual websites as a corpus source.
 It downloads an entire website and applies a set of heuristics (based mainly on HTML tag structure and text block length) to find bitexts.
-Download it from SourceForge.
+Download it from GitHub.

 - TagAligner: Parallel text aligner dessigned to generate transation memories (TMX files) from two files tagged with any kind of XML-based tags.
 The application uses the tag structure and the text blok length to perform the alignment.
 Download it from SourceForge.